jmandel/smart-imaging/README.md

 # Getting Started

-Try the SMART Imaging Demo Stack live at;
+Try the SMART Imaging Demo Stack live:

 * https://imaging-app.argo.run is a Demo SMART Imaging App that can connect to any SMART on FHIR Clinical + Imaging endpoints.